Student Policies: Sexual Misconduct

 It is imperative that all community members understand the terms and definition listed here.
 Again, students have an obligation to help uphold the standards of the community.
 Go to this page to report a violation, including a Title IX (sexual misconduct) violation.

 Sexual Misconduct is a form of sexual discrimination and thus a violation of Title IX.

 The University of the South does not discriminate in employment, the admission of students, or in the administration of any of its educational policies, programs, or activities on the basis of race, color, national or ethnic origin, sex, sexual orientation, age, disability, veteran/reserve/national guard status, or religion (except in The School of Theology’s Master of Divinity program, where preference is given to individuals of the Episcopal faith and except for those employment positions where religious affiliation is a necessary qualification).
 The University of the South complies with the 1964 Civil Rights Act, Title IX of the Educational Amendments of 1972, the I.R.S.
 Anti-Bias Regulation, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act.
-The Associate Provost for Planning and Administration of the University of the South, 735 University Avenue, Sewanee, TN 37383-1000, 931.598.1000, is the person responsible for coordinating the University’s effort to comply with these laws.
+The Vice Provost for Planning and Administration of the University of the South, 735 University Avenue, Sewanee, TN 37383-1000, 931.598.1000, is the person responsible for coordinating the University’s effort to comply with these laws.